-38. FINANCIAL RISK MANAGEMENT OBJECTIVES AND POLICIES
+37 FINANCIAL RISK MANAGEMENT OBJECTIVES AND POLICIES

-The Group's principal financial instruments comprise interest-bearing bank and other borrowings, an amount due to a non-controlling shareholder, cash and cash equivalents and pledged deposits.
+The Group's principal financial instruments comprise interest-bearing bank and other borrowings, cash and cash equivalents and pledged deposits.
 The main purpose of these financial instruments is to raise finance for the Group's operations.
-The Group has various other financial assets and liabilities such as financial assets at fair value through profit or loss, loans receivables, accounts receivable, accounts payable, deposits and other receivables, lease liabilities and other payables and certain accruals which arise directly from its operations.
+The Group has various other financial assets and liabilities such as financial assets at fair value through profit or loss, loans and interests receivables, accounts receivable, accounts payable, deposits and other receivables, lease liabilities and other payables and certain accruals which arise directly from its operations.